 Mr Jeremy Rowe was appointed as Consultant with specialist interest in Steretactic Radiosurgery in 2002, due to the increased throughput of Gamma Knife treaments, In 2011 Mr John Yianni was appointed as Consultant as treatment contiued to expand.

-In 2011 the Leksell Gamma Knife Perfexion model was set up in a purpose built suite based in The Hallamshire Hospital iimproving set up time once again as all the patient setup became automated completely allowing throughput to increase yet again.
+In 2011 the Leksell Gamma Knife Perfexion model was installed in a purpose built suite based in The Hallamshire Hospital; improving set up time once again as patient setup became automated and allowing throughput to increase yet again.
 Andras Kemeny remained in the position of Medical Director until May 2013 at which time he retired from the NHS

-Mr Matthias Radatz took up the role of Medical Director of the unit in June 2013, and Mr Dev Bhattacharryya took over the role of our fourth consultant at the beinning of 2014.
+Mr Matthias Radatz took the role of Medical Director of the unit in June 2013, and Mr Dev Bhattacharryya took over the role of our fourth consultant at the beinning of 2014.

-Recently, we have been selected to be an NHS England National Centre of Excellence providing specialist care and support for patients acroos the whole range of conditions appropriate for Brain Stereotactic Radiosurgery including those with rare and complex conditions. (including vascular and other non-tumour conditions).
+We were selected to be an NHS England National Centre of Excellence (inc Tier 3 & 4) providing specialist care in continuing our support for patients acroos the whole range of conditions appropriate for Brain Stereotactic Radiosurgery including those with rare and complex conditions. (including vascular and other non-tumour conditions).

 Following fifteen years of dedicated service, during which nearly 4000 patient treatments were performed, the equipment was upgraded by the installation of the latest Gamma Knife (Model C).
 The pictures here show the old unit being replaced by the 4C model.

-This was subsequently replaced and relocated by the Leksell Gamma Knife Perfexion Model, which was installed in it's present residence in 2011.
+Model 4C was subsequently replaced (and relocated) by the Leksell Gamma Knife Perfexion Model, which was installed in it's present residence in 2011.